DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- Fixed: NumPadDot was state mapped as an explicit dot/comma key.
 This behavior is unintuitive, so it's been relegated to `EPKL_Layouts_Override_Example`.
 * EPKL v1.4.2: Layout/Settings enhancements.
 Mapping additions and reworks.
 	- Reworked Settings GUI globals.
 Now these are initialized at startup, hopefully making GUI creation a bit faster.
-		- Also made an array of layout folders: Subfolders under "Layouts" contaning a "Layout.ini" file and fulfilling certain naming criteria.
+		- Also register an array of layout folders: Subfolders under "Layouts" contaning a "Layout.ini" file and fulfilling certain naming criteria.
 		- This way, no layout folder read nor FileExist checks are necessary at GUI creation/selection time.
 	- Instead of an array of Compose sequence lengths, now there's just `bufSize` for max length.
 Sequences are processed from longest to shortest.
 	- More ways to reset the Composer queue.
 Backspace pops the last key as before.
 Del/Enter/Esc Ctrl+Back and AHK syntax (α prefix) now delete the queue.